 Wipe the rim of the jars with a clean cloth or paper towel.
-Place a new canning lid on jar top, screw the ring on top (don’t over tighten the ring), and put the jars into the boiling water in the canner.
+Place a new canning lid on the jar top, screw the ring on top (don’t over tighten the ring), and put the jars into the boiling water in the canner.

 Once your canner is full place the lid on top and set the timer for 45 minutes.

-When homemade canned spaghetti sauce recipe is finished canning, remove your jars to a thickly toweled flat surface and allow them to cool for 24 hours.
-Remove the rings and check the lids to make sure they have sealed properly.
+When the homemade canned spaghetti sauce recipe is finished canning, remove your jars to a thickly toweled flat surface and allow them to cool for 24 hours.
+Remove the rings and check the lids to make sure they have been sealed properly.
 If the lids pop up and down when you push on them they didn’t seal properly- just put those ones in the fridge.